spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed the construction of automation for an ItemsControl to avoid calling the control's IsItemItsOwnContainerOverride method.
 This avoids crashes in cases where the override has bugs [755174, PresentationCore.dll, PresentationFramework.dll, Bug, Build:3734]
 * Fixed an issue arising when removing an item from a grouped collection view.
 Any groups that become empty are themselves removed, raising CollectionChanged events before the parent groups' counts have been fully updated.
 An event handler that calls back into the collection view can get ArgumentOutOfRangeException.
 [765355, PresentationFramework.dll, Bug, Build:3734]
 * In .NET 4.8 Preview, WPF programs that create many RenderTargets (e.g. RenderTargetBitmap) can leak GDI handles and memory eventually resulting in an OutOfMemoryException from System.Windows.Media.Composition.DUCE+Channel.SyncFlush().
 This was due to a COM reference cycle keeping render targets alive in the WPF renderer.
 Fixed this issue.
 [756618, wpfgfx_v0400.dll, Bug, Build:3734]
+* Added an AppContext switch 'Switch.System.Windows.Controls.ItemsControlDoesNotSupportAutomation' that guards the fix for the automation tree under a plain ItemsControl (previously disclosed Bug 410007).
+This switch defaults to 'false' for apps that target .NET 4.8, or to 'true' for apps that target earlier versions.
+[778689, PresentationCore.dll, WindowsBase.dll, Bug, Build:3745]

 ## WorkFlow